• Skip to primary navigation

 Instructions

-• Transfer the chili flakes into a large heat-proof bowl (be careful not to inhale here!).
-To the same bowl, add minced garlic, Sichuan pepper and salt.
+• Transfer the chili flakes into a large heat-proof bowl (made of steel, ceramic or heat-resistant glass) and avoid inhaling the spice.
+To the same bowl, add minced garlic, Sichuan pepper powder and salt.
+Set aside.

-• After it’s simmered, remove the aromatics from the oil and discard them.
+• Remove the aromatics from the hot oil with a slotted spoon and discard them.

-• Carefully pour the hot oil into your red chili flakes and let it bubble.
-As it bubbles, stir the flakes with the oil to prevent the flakes from overcooking or burning.
+• Very carefully pour the hot oil into the bowl with the red chili flakes and let it bubble.
+Then stir the flakes with the oil to prevent the flakes from overcooking or burning.

 Notes